humenda/GladTeX/manpage.md

 height of the line.
 It is possible to render a formula as display maths by setting the env attribute to displaymath, i.e. `<eq env="displaymath">...</eq>`.

+# ENVIRONMENT VARIABLES

+GladTeX can be customised by environment variables:

+`DEBUG`
+:   If this is set to 1, a full Python traceback, instead of a human-readable
+    error message, will be displayed.
+`GLADTEX_ARGS`:
+:   When this environment variable is set, GladTeX switches into
+    **pandoc filter** mode: input is read from standard input, output written to standard output and the `-P` switch is assumed.
+The contents of this variable parsed as command-line switches.
+    See an example in [Output As EPUB]#output-asepub).

 # EXAMPLES

 ## Sample HTEX document